-While a tape measure is great for measuring bodies, a rigid ruler is the best tool for measuring gauge.
-WeCrochet offers a cute acrylic ruler that measures only 4″ on one side and 10cm on the other side, ideal for getting the perfect gauge.
+While a tape measure is great for measuring your body, a rigid ruler is the best tool for measuring gauge.
+WeCrochet offers a cute acrylic ruler that measures only 4″ on one side and 10cm on the other side, which is ideal for getting the perfect gauge.

 6 // Gauge Ruler

-If you want to get serious about gauge, pick up a gauge ruler.
+Pick up a gauge ruler if you want to get serious about gauge.
 This handy tool has an open area that can measure your stitch gauge and row gauge at the same time.
-As an added bonus, this gauge ruler let’s you check the size of your crochet hooks if you need to.
+As an added bonus, this gauge ruler let’s you check the size of your crochet hooks if needed.

 7 // Stitch Markers